Individual Stocks vs Index Funds (Pros And Cons)

 It can be a daunting task for a beginner investor that will take up a lot of time.

-If this is something you don’t mind doing, then great, but this will be too much work for most people.
+If you don’t mind doing this, then great, but this will be too much work for most people.

 Higher Risk